Bodhipaksa

 Over time, you’ll strengthen the regulatory channels that run from your frontal cortex back to the amygdala.
 The amygdala will shrink.
 The bits of your brain to do with reassurance will get physically larger.
 And in time you’ll feel less anxiety, and when you do feel anxious it’ll be more “contained” within a larger context of patience, reassurance, and kindness.

 Oh, and I made my flight with plenty of time to spare.
-The worry for completely needless.
+The worry was completely needless.

 Another free teaching via Bodhipaksa.
 I’m thankful for your teachings.
 I appreciate the comment; ” treat anxiety like a friend , sooth it “.
 I refer the yoga students to the Wildmind website; some are taking the meditation course.
 Thanks again peace & unconditional love Namaste